 Is your small business ready for the California Consumer Privacy Act (CCPA)?
 If not, do you wish you were?
 The CCPA has brought a significant amount of awareness to consumer rights, and as data privacy continues to be an important issue for consumers, small businesses are changing how they handle personal data.
-Given that the CCPA will take effect on January 1, 2020, small businesses need to consider the steps they’re taking now to meet CCPA compliance requirements.
+Given that the CCPA is now in effect, small businesses need to consider the steps they’re taking to meet CCPA compliance requirements.

 Here are three steps your small business should take to prepare for the CCPA in 2020: